monomere/pshine/README.md

 - [ ] Stars
 - [ ] Use near-origin coordinates for the "player".
 - [ ] Velocity reference-frame.
+- [ ] Clean up the renderer (`vk.c`), maybe move to C-ish C++ because its slowly becoming unbearable.
+Shouldn't be that much of a problem because you already need a C++ compiler for ImGui and VMA.

 ### Useful stuff